Inexpressible Joy

 In his first letter, Peter, an apostle of Jesus Christ, writes about being filled with an inexpressible joy—a joy that can be experienced even amid difficult circumstances.

-Though you have not seen Jesus, you love Him; and even though you do not see Him now, you believe in Him and are filled with an inexpressible and glorious joy, for you are receiving the end result of your faith, the salvation of your souls. - 1 Peter 1:8-9
+Though you have not seen Jesus, you love Him; and even though you do not see Him now, you believe in Him and are filled with an inexpressible and glorious joy, for you are receiving the end result of your faith, the salvation of your souls.
+1Peter 1:8-9

 Though facing trials or hardships, all who believe in Jesus have a living hope and find joy as they look forward to the salvation of their souls, to an eternal home, and to an inheritance that will never perish, spoil or fade.
-The present realities we each face may be difficult, but the future and eternal reality we await is glorious.

-This world is passing away, along with its desires, but whoever does the will of God remains forever.'
+This world is passing away, along with its desires, but whoever does the will of God remains forever.
 1 John 2:17

 Those who have been ransomed by the Lord will return.
 They will enter Jerusalem singing, crowned with everlasting joy.
 Sorrow and mourning will disappear, and they will be filled with joy and gladness.
 Isaiah 51:11